Skip to main content

 • • Verifiable completed-work portfolio at /about and the SiZA Global anti-scam verification protocol at /anti-scam-notice.

-Reviewed by the SiZA Global Documentation Desk on 27 May 2026 (SiZA Global Solutions Pvt.
-Ltd., registered office: C-25, Sector 8, Noida, Uttar Pradesh 201301, India; verified completed-work portfolio at /about and /anti-scam-notice).
-Russian Embassy practices, Russian university nostrification processes, Belarus Embassy attestation, and Kazakhstan Hague rules vary and change.
-Every Russia-bound case begins with a check of the destination authority\'s current rule.
+Reviewed by the SiZA Global Documentation Desk on 27 May 2026 (SiZA Global Solutions Private Limited, registered office: C-25, Sector 8, Noida, Uttar Pradesh 201301, India; verified completed-work portfolio at /about and /anti-scam-notice).
+Russian university nostrification processes and the translation-certification formats accepted by Russian, Belarusian and Kazakh authorities vary and change.
+Every Russia-bound case begins with a check of the destination authority's current rule.

 Send the scan.
 We will tell you the work.

-WhatsApp the scan and the destination Russian authority (university, employer, Embassy).
-We come back with the State HRD + MEA + Russian Embassy sequence, the Russian translation step, and the realistic timeline.
+WhatsApp the scan and the destination Russian authority (university, employer, registry).
+We come back with the State HRD + MEA apostille sequence, the notary-certified Russian translation step, and the realistic timeline.